notzeroev/Redback-DAQ-TA/brainstorming.md

 ## Spyder
 Task 1
-- Ok so I've never deployed a dockerized react app before, so I'm trying to figure out how the flow works here.
-- It looks like with nodemon, we're configuring it so that it watches the changes in a specific file/set of files and then restarts the node app.
+- I've never deployed a dockerized react app before, so I'm trying to figure out how the flow works here.
+It looks like with nodemon, we're configuring it so that it watches the changes in a specific file/set of files and then restarts the node app.
 - It seems like there's no reason to set up nodemon on the ui module, as it already has turbopack (next's built-in hot reload).
 Ill have to speak to the redback team about this, becuase it seems like it might be better to just use turbopack unless we have an exremely specific use case for nodemon for the ui. *(Turbopack and install used is suitable, verified by redback team)*
-- So uhm I went over to the streaming-service to set up nodemon and it looks like it's already been done?
+- Upon reviewing the streaming-service to set up nodemon it seems like Nodemon has already been set up?
 I thought it's some sort of debugging task but apparently it just works. *(Confiremd to be a mistake)*

 Task 2
 - Updating the streaming service to prevent invalid data was fairly straightforward, I simply parsed the data and checked to see if the temperature was in the right format
 - As of now, I'm simply not sending the invalid data to the frontend.
-But I'd like to implement some sort of graph to visualize when these data points.
-(See task 5)
+(See update in task 5)

 Task 3
 - I've set up the battery warning to trigger at 3 attempts using a simple counter in the server.ts file